 It is the intention of the IAIA Foundation, through the generous donations of our donors, to help students remain enrolled in their course study and succeed to graduation.
 For more information about specific requirements, deadlines and instructions and how to apply, please visit the IAIA Financial Aid page.

-Please contact Associate Director of Advancement Eileen Berry at (505) 424-5712 for further details regarding IAIA’s scholarship opportunities for donors
+Please contact IAIA Institutional Advancement Director Suzette A. Sherman at (505) 424-2309 or at [email protected] for further details regarding IAIA’s scholarship opportunities for donors

 N. SCOTT MOMADAY CREATIVE WRITING SCHOLARSHIP